TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-10-18-how-i-almost-missed-my-talk-in-php-asia-conference.md

     <img src="https://2018.phpconf.asia/images/phpconfasia-logo.png">
 </div>

+I'm very glad I made it.
 People on the conference **were possessed with kindness and generosity** I never saw before on such a big IT event:

 - from the best wing-woman "Tom, have you met..." that introduced me to many fellow-speakers and visitors,
 - over curious guys from all around Asia, who tried Rector and assumed every bug was their mistake,